b-blocks/StudyMaterials/starterstory.md

 ## I used Cursor to build an app on the train, made $30K, and quit my job.
 **URL:** https://www.youtube.com/watch?v=jpSY4MlWX50

-### Summary

-Of course, here is a summary of the provided text:

 ### Key Takeaways from an Interview with Scott, a Video Entrepreneur

 Scott earns an average of **$50,000 a month** by creating short, animated videos for B2B SaaS companies.
 Here’s a breakdown of his business model, background, and advice.